fpcorso/litesurveys-wordpress-plugin/readme.txt

 3. LiteSurveys admin area for creating a new survey, such as a sales funnel survey.

 == Changelog ==

+= 2.1.1 (May 4, 2025) =

+* Make small design tweaks
+* Bump tested to version to latest WordPress version

 = 2.1.0 (January 13, 2025) =